 The Africa Institute, Global Studies University, is pleased to host the second lecture in the Restitution and Reparation: Africa and the Post-Colonial Condition Fellowship series, supported by Open Society Foundations.

-Professor Didier Gondola, Ali A. Mazrui Senior Fellow at The Africa Institute and Professor of History at Johns Hopkins University, will present “Provenance & Restitution: Africa Museum and its Colonial Legacy” on Thursday, March 20, 2025 (12:30 PM to 2:30 PM) at The Africa Institute Auditorium (location map).
-Register to attend.
+Professor Didier Gondola, Ali A. Mazrui Senior Fellow at The Africa Institute and Professor of History at Johns Hopkins University, will present “Provenance & Restitution: Africa Museum and its Colonial Legacy” on Thursday, April 24, 2025 (3:30 PM to 5:30 PM) at The Africa Institute Auditorium (location map).

 Didier Gondola is a Professor of History at Johns Hopkins University, USA.
 His scholarly work spans popular cultures, masculinities, and the African Diaspora, with a specific focus on the 20th century and the socio-cultural impacts of Chinese commodities in urban Africa.